 It was a spiky, competitive affair, fast and compact.
 USA pressed high in their usual suffocating style in a bid to peg back their opponents.
 But Haiti countered by going directly to their frontline so as to avoid costly turnovers and make the most of their athleticism.

-By halftime, Haiti had had six shots to four from USA, with both goalkeepers doing brilliantly to deny Haiti midfielders Sherly Jeudy and Melchie Dumunay and USA winger Sophia Smith respectively.
+By halftime, Haiti had had six shots to four from USA, with both goalkeepers doing brilliantly to deny Haiti midfielders Sherly Jeudy and Melchie Dumornay and USA winger Sophia Smith respectively.

 The best chance fell to Smith in the 26th minute but, after rounding Haiti custodian Kerly Theus, she contrived to miss the gaping net.